underscoreio/essential-scala/src/pages/implicits/using-type-classes.md

 ## Context Bounds

-When we use type classes we often end up requiring implicit parameters that we pass onward to a type class handler.
+When we use type classes we often end up requiring implicit parameters that we pass onward to a type class interface.
 For example, using our `HtmlWriter` example we might want to define some kind of page template that accepts content rendered by a writer.

 ~~~ scala
 def pageTemplate[A](body: A)(implicit writer: HtmlWriter[A]): String = {